Relativistic Mott transition and high-order van Hove singularity in twisted double bilayer WSe${}_2$: mean-field and functional renormalization group study: Conclusion

 We note that a related Hartree-Fock mean-field study of \tdbWSe\ has been very recently carried out in Ref.~\cite{Biedermann:2025dma}, directly for the continuum model with long-range Coulomb interactions.
 Therein, the focus lies on the case of half (or Dirac) filling and the experimentally relevant effects of uniaxial pressure or hetero-strain as well as the concomitant quantum critical behavior.
 Wherever comparable, we find our results to be in very good agreement with Ref.~\cite{Biedermann:2025dma}.

-A natural extension of the analysis provided in this work is a fermionic functional renormalization group~\cite{RevModPhys.84.299,Platt_2013,honerkamp2022recent} study of the effective honeycomb-lattice Hubbard model for \tdbWSe.
+As a natural extension of the Hartree-Fock analysis we carried out a fermionic functional renormalization group study of the effective honeycomb-lattice Hubbard model for \tdbWSe.
 Within the functional renormalization group approach, all electronic many-body instabilities are treated on equal footing, which facilitates a resolution of the competing electronic correlations.
-Importantly, this approach can reveal unconventional superconductivity in a largely unbiased way.
-We aim to report on this in a future study.
+Importantly, this approach revealed unconventional superconductivity with a pairing gap in the $E_2$ irrep of the point group, suggesting chiral $d$-wave superconductivity.
+We furthermore find an enhancement of many-body instabilities close to the HOVHS at $\theta \approx 3.51^\circ$, which is in contrast to our findings from Hartree-Fock mean-field theory.
+In particular, we identify a ferromagnetic ground state right at the high-order van Hove filling, and $E_2$ superconductivity slightly away from it.

 We finally note that the functional renormalization group can also be formulated in a way that explicitly includes order-parameter fluctuations~\cite{Dupuis:2020fhh}.
 This can be used to study the quantum critical fan of the Gross-Neveu-Heisenberg universality class in more detail~\cite{Tolosa-Simeon:2025fot}.
 In conclusion, \tdbWSe{} provides an experimentally accessible platform where these theoretical predictions can be tested in a controlled way, opening a pathway towards further aspects of quantum simulation of Dirac fermions~\cite{Tolosa-Simeon:2023bqc} and beyond.